IBM/SalesEnablement-SterlingDataExchange-V2-L3/docs/DemoPreparation-Bastion.md

 !!! warning

-    Note, some screen captures below will show the name of the ITZ environment as **OpenShift Cluster (VMware on IBM Cloud) - IPI**.
+    Note, some screen captures below will show the name of the ITZ environment as **OpenShift Cluster (VMware on IBM Cloud) - UPI**.
 This demonstration script now uses the ITZ environment **OpenShift Cluster (VMware on IBM Cloud) - UPI**.

 ![](_attachments/TZReady-2.png)